-You do not necessarily need evidence of formal postgraduate study to apply for Expert PDRP, although it is a nationally endorsed expectation that nurses applying for Expert level have completed postgraduate study or an equivalent.
+You do not necessarily need evidence of formal postgraduate study to submit for Expert PDRP, although it is a nationally endorsed expectation that nurses submitting for Expert level have completed postgraduate study or an equivalent.
 Postgraduate study itself does not equal expert practice.
-Therefore, your portfolio evidence needs to show how your learning has been applied to benefit nursing practice, service delivery and client outcomes at an expert level.
+Your portfolio evidence needs to show how your learning has been applied to benefit nursing practice, service delivery and client outcomes at an expert level.